Commercial - Residential - industrial

 1. What Is Ground Penetrating Radar (GPR)?

-Ground penetrating radar is a detection method which uses radio waves to identify buried or hidden elements within a structure or beneath a surface.
+Ground penetrating radar is a detection method which uses radio waves to identify buried or hidden components within a structure or beneath a surface.
 This non-destructive method uses antennas of varying strengths to transmit a signal into a surface.
-As the signal encounters different elements within that surface, it is bounced back to a receiver at the surface.
-This action creates a reading which can be interpreted by experienced GPRS Project Managers in order to determine the location and depth of buried utilities and other subsurface elements.
+As the signal encounters different components within that surface, it is bounced back to a receiver at the surface.
+This action creates a reading which can be reviewed by experienced GPRS Project Managers in order to determine the location of utilities and other buried items.

 2. How Is GPR Used?

-GPR is used to identify the depth and location of subsurface elements.
+Ground penetrating radar is used to identify the location of objects beneath the surface.
 GPRS uses this radar for utility locating and concrete scanning applications.
-Varying antenna strengths are used for different applications, depending on the type of material being scanned and the anticipated depth of the buried elements.
+Varying antenna strengths are used for different applications, depending on the type of material being scanned and how far down we can expect to find buried materials.